The difference between mediocre products and great products is logging. Learn why it’s so, and how to tie it all together.

 Improving existing systems

-How do you go about improving a current system?
+How do you go about improving the current system?

 Should you merely throw more RAM and CPU threads at it?
 What if your app is slow despite enough resources?
 Where is the bottleneck?
 More often than not, logging is the answer.